 In Part 1 of this article series we discussed basics of the SolarWinds Orion API & SDK, why you would use it, and how to get it.
-We also looked at some general concepts regrading APIs, REST and JSON.
+We also looked at some general concepts regarding APIs, REST and JSON.
 By the end of the first article, you should have either installed the pre-compiled MSI, or downloaded/cloned the repo from GitHub.

-For this article we will be covering some basic usage of the SolarWinds Query Language (SWQL) Studio.
+For this article, we will be covering some basic usage of the SolarWinds Query Language (SWQL) Studio.
 Next, we’ll be querying our Orion poller with cURL and a REST client, showcasing the interaction with SolarWind’s API.

 I’ll be bouncing back and forth between Mac OS X and Windows, just to illustrate some concepts.
 This isn’t to say you need OS X for anything, I just happen to be using this as my primary operating system.
 Most of what we’ll cover will actually be within Windows.